 Lastly, is the situation so bad between you and your co-founder(s) that you need help?

 Lawyers are useful if the relationship has got so bad that you need to secure your legal rights.
 If, however, you want to avoid the cost and time expenditure involved with a lawyer (most lawsuits average a two-year timeline until they are settled), then consider getting a mediator or neutral third-party involved.
 They can help restore communication between the business partners so they can separate amicably – at a much lower cost too.

 Whomever you ask for help, make sure they can help you achieve the following:

 Firing someone from an operating role does not automatically delete them from the cap table, their shares are legally their property and must be addressed separately.

-Likewise goes if the founder is on the board of directors or holds any officer positions.
+The same goes if the founder is on the board of directors or holds any officer positions.
 If this is the case, the company should obtain a short written resignation statement from the departed founder to keep in its records.
-An email works too.
+An email of this works fine too.

 If the founder is unwilling to deliver a resignation statement, it is critical to consult an attorney.

 The company should also immediately fill any vacant officer positions created by the founder’s departure.
 In the end, how you address these issues will affect the separation conversation and how long the process is drawn.
 Do it wisely and try to create win-win solutions that lets everyone move on amicably.